Crestwood Advisors Group LLC Sells 75 Shares of American Water Works Company, Inc. (NYSE:AWK)

 The business also recently announced a quarterly dividend, which will be paid on Tuesday, March 2nd.
 Investors of record on Monday, February 8th will be given a $0.55 dividend.
 This represents a $2.20 dividend on an annualized basis and a dividend yield of 1.47%.
 The ex-dividend date of this dividend is Friday, February 5th.
 American Water Works’s dividend payout ratio is currently 60.94%.

 Several research analysts have weighed in on AWK shares.
+HSBC upgraded American Water Works from a “hold” rating to a “buy” rating and set a $175.00 target price on the stock in a report on Monday, November 9th.
+Bank of America upgraded American Water Works from an “underperform” rating to a “neutral” rating in a report on Monday, December 14th.
 US Capital Advisors reiterated an “overweight” rating on shares of American Water Works in a report on Thursday, January 21st.
 Atlantic Securities started coverage on American Water Works in a report on Thursday, January 7th.
 They set an “overweight” rating and a $173.00 target price on the stock.
-Bank of America upgraded American Water Works from an “underperform” rating to a “neutral” rating in a report on Monday, December 14th.
-HSBC upgraded American Water Works from a “hold” rating to a “buy” rating and set a $175.00 target price on the stock in a report on Monday, November 9th.
-Finally, Barclays lifted their target price on American Water Works from $173.00 to $184.00 and gave the stock an “equal weight” rating in a report on Friday, January 22nd.
+Finally, Zacks Investment Research upgraded American Water Works from a “hold” rating to a “buy” rating and set a $169.00 target price on the stock in a report on Monday, November 9th.
 One research analyst has rated the stock with a sell rating, five have given a hold rating and seven have issued a buy rating to the company’s stock.
 American Water Works currently has an average rating of “Hold” and an average price target of $152.10.

 American Water Works Company Profile